 Maternal Mental Health Awareness

 Maternal Mental Health Month is recognized every May.
 The blue dot is the symbol for perinatal mental health survivorship, support, and solidarity.
-Perinatal mental health disorders, like postpartum depression and anxiety, are the No. 1 complication of childbirth.
+Perinatal mental health disorders, like postpartum depression and anxiety, are the leading complication of childbirth.

 Stress, anxiety or pregnant woman talking to psychologist on mental health, support or perinatal depression healthcare clinic sofa.
 Pregnancy, fear or scared mother on couch in psychology counseling